AvaTrade is an online broker for trading Forex, CFDs on stocks, metals, energies, indices, bonds, and ETFs with no commission fees.

 |Gold||0.29 pips||0.23 pips|

-Swap fees: Swap fees apply whenever you keep an open position on AvaTrade after midnight.
+3) Swap fees: Swap fees apply whenever you keep a trade position open on AvaTrade after midnight, which is the closing time of the market.
 The fee is based on the total volume of your positions and whether they are long (buy) or short (sell).

-Since Islamic Accounts are swap-free, they do not pay any swap fees.
+Since Islamic Accounts are swap-free, they do not pay any swap fees for a 5-day grace period.

 Your bank or payment processing company may charge some independent transaction fee.